 Beet powder contains fiber, which is fuel source that your bacteria crave.
 Red spinach extract is full of iron and polyphenols which foster a positive microbiome.

 And then there’s aronia berry extract.
-It may limit inflammation in inflammatory bowel disease and help repair ulcers and bleeding caused by alcoholism.
+It may limit inflammation in inflammatory bowel disease and help repair stomach damage caused by alcoholism.
 But even more interesting is how the natural plant chemicals in chokeberry help create a positive gut microbiome which is directly correlated with better heart health.

 Beyond the microbiome, the anti-inflammatory antioxidants in chokecherry and red spinach may help restore leaky gut.